 I don’t make an inventory, and I don’t make an outline.
 I just pile this stuff up there and then eventually, after three years or four years or so, I start writing.
 I sit down with all these notebooks and sources and I drink coffee until I go into a trance and I start writing.

 With the notebooks, I flip through quickly, typically with a green magic marker, and maybe make a slash in the margin…

 Right.
 I wasn’t in that cave with the two researchers.
-I interviewed them later at the CDC [the Center for Disease Control, in Atlantic, Georgia].
+I interviewed them later at the CDC [the Centers for Disease Control and Prevention, in Atlanta, Georgia].

 Yeah, I asked them all the questions I could.
 And there is some quoted speech in there, but I make it clear in the context that the scene as described is [researcher] Brian Amman’s account of what he said and what John Towner said.

 You get as much concrete detail as you can, but—and this is a matter of disagreement among journalists—I show them my draft later on, when the book is done.
 Three years, four years after I talk to them, I e-mail them and say, “I’ve got a draft of the section with you and Towner in Python Cave.
 Would you mark it up for me?”
 I send them a draft in MS Word and I say, “Mark it up and track changes but please understand that I’m not inviting you to second-guess my spin.
 If I say that you’re an obdurate, truculent, boorish scientist who has done great work on Marburg, then leave that alone but correct the numbers if I’ve got something wrong on Marburg—or if I’ve got the story wrong.
 If I’ve got the wrong two people in the wrong part of the cave.”
 It’s very easy to have happen.